April 24, 2020//Tony HowlettLast Updated: October 09, 2020

 To protect criminal justice information, the FBI’s CJIS Security Policy document defines implementation requirements and standards for the following 13 security policy areas:

-CJIS policy includes procedures for how the information is handled and what should be in user agreements.
+The CJIS security policy includes procedures for how the information is handled and what should be in user agreements.
 Companies and agencies that use criminal justice information (CJI) must include specific processes and parameters in their information exchange agreements, including:

 Anyone with access to CJI must undergo security awareness training within six months of receiving the CJI.
 The training needs to be repeated every two years.
 Individual training and topics covered are based on the access and interaction the individual has to the CJI.